 A basic study of transformers used in electrical systems; included are single and three phase connections, methods of bucking or boosting voltages, transformers, instrument transformers, protection, trouble-shooting, and maintenance.
-Prerequisite: MAT 103 (Trade), CEL 101 or permission of instructor.

 Electrical Theory

 A study of the principles of AC and DC electricity, as applied to theories of magnetism, electrical circuits, electrical components and the operation of electrical equipment.